jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_ds_internetaccess.md

 3. Click **LAN Settings**.
 4. Ensure the settings on this screen are appropriate to the settings of your local environment.

-{% include note.html content="After the Spotlight Diagnostic Server is installed, restart the Spotlight Diagnostic Server after changes are made." %}
+{% include note.html content="After the Spotlight Diagnostic Server is installed, [restart the Spotlight Diagnostic Server][enterprise_backend_ds_startstop] after changes are made." %}

 ### Windows Control Panel \| Internet Options \| Advanced